tudurom/bsc-thesis/doc/main.typ

   kind: [Bachelor's Thesis #text(fill: red)[*Draft*]],
   submitted: final,
   abstract: [
+    // The software supply chain as we know it today is based on implicit trust
+    // present at multiple levels: trusting that (dependent) code is not malicious,
+    // and trusting that the code matches the trusted binaries.
+    Reproducible builds can be used to defend against software supply-chain attacks.
+    By making build processes output bit-by-bit identical artefacts, independent reviewers can rebuild code and verify that the outputs match those of others',
-    The software supply chain as we know it today is based on implicit trust present at multiple levels: trusting that (dependent) code is not malicious, and trusting that the code matches the trusted binaries.
-The 'Trusting Trust' attack, popularised by Ken Thompson, showed that we cannot fully trust code that is not written and compiled by ourselves, because of the risk of interference coming from self-replicating compiler attacks.
-In this work, I take the Go compiler as an example and show that a self-replicating compiler attack is possible even when using a fully deterministic and reproducible compiler,
+    establishing trust between source code and binaries.
+    The 'Trusting Trust' attack, popularised by Ken Thompson, showed that we cannot fully trust code that is not written by ourselves, owing to the risk of interference coming from self-replicating compiler attacks.
+In this work, I take the Go compiler and associated reproducibility tooling as an example and show that a self-replicating compiler attack is possible even when using a fully deterministic and reproducible compiler, that can be verified to yield the same results in independent compilations.
-    // for which we can independently verify that the
-    // compiler binary matches its source code. that can be verified to yield the same results in independent compilations.
 I also show that the attack is trivial to detect using a second compiler, and that the attack can still be easy to detect when the attacked compiler is the only one available.
   ]
 )